albar965/littlenavmap-manual/en/ONLINENETWORKS.md

 Information for online aircraft is shown on the tab `Online Clients` in the [Information Dock Window](INFO.md).

-All other functionality like context menu, double click, tooltips, map highlights and other are the same as for the other aircraft.
+All other functionality like context menu, double-click, tooltips, map highlights and other are the same as for the other aircraft.

 See [Aircraft and Ships](LEGEND.md#vehicles) in the legend for all symbols.